Azumi67/FRP-Wireguard/README.md

 ![1234](https://github.com/Azumi67/FRP-Wireguard/assets/119934376/d1434ac2-94a9-44ef-8a14-84b981ab2e75) **Guide :**

 - First, Start configuring Iran server, then Kharej/Client server.
+- Be sure to install Wireguard on your Server/Kharej
 - For IPV6 tunneling : you can also choose local ip [127.0.0.1] for kharej/client or just insert your kharej/client IPV6.
 - Use Iran/server Wireguard port to connect to the Internet
 - Use Iran/Server IPV4 in endpoint.
 - Wireguard port for Iran/Server and Kharej/Client should be different [For example, the kharej port is 50820 and the Iran port is 50821.]
 Your Wireguard endpoint >> IPV4IRAN:50821

+ -Example: I install Wireguard on my client or Kharej side and I choose 50820 for the port.
+Then I configure iran server using FRP script.
+Then it is time to configure Kharej side.
+  I choose 50820 for Kharej and 50821 for Iran.
+So in Wireguard client the endpoint will look like this >> IPV4-IRAN:50821
+  - If you had Problems, Contact me.

 ------------------------------------------------------------------------------------------
 ![R23 (1)](https://github.com/Azumi67/FRP-Wireguard/assets/119934376/31baa226-5045-4489-90d2-1a066a91e880)